MLM or Multi-Level Marketing is a form of marketing where referrals earn a commission for selling products at multiple levels

 He knows that I am a blogger and freelancer.
 So thought of making me his referrer and there is nothing wrong with it.
 However, he wasn’t aware that as I know the fundamental flaws of MLM programs at least here in India.
 So I prefer to avoid it.
 Let us first see the fundamental flaws of MLM Programs.

 1. You recruit competitors

 You found a superb product.
 What would be your next step?
-No no you are wrong.
-You would not sell that product but instead the MLM model encourage you to find people who would be under your referral and sell that superb product.
+No no, you are wrong.
+You would not sell that product but instead, the MLM model encourages you to find people who will be under your referral and sell that superb product.